-Fisher Glen’s Tips on Transporting Your Kitty to the Vet!
+Fisher Glen Animal Hospital’s Tips to Get Your Cat to the Vet!

 Make sure that you select a roomy, sturdy, well-ventilated carrier, and only EVER one cat per carrier!
 Ideally the top should come off as well as having a front door.
-Try to keep the carrier out at home somewhere where your cat likes to spend time, with some cozy blankets or clothing items that smell like you, so they consider it a comforting place.
-Leaving treats or toys in it also helps!
-Always carry the carrier with your arms underneath so that it’s stable, not swinging around like a ride at the fair.
+Try to keep the cat carrier out at home somewhere where your cat likes to spend time, with some cozy blankets or clothing items that smell like you, so they consider it a comforting place.
+It can really help to alleviate the stressful process of getting a scared cat into a carrier when it’s a common-place environment for them.
+(We actually have one cat who likes to just hang out in his carrier from time to time, in between his frequent naps in random cardboard boxes!)
+Leaving treats or toys in it also helps.
+Always carry the carrier with your arms underneath so that it’s stable, and not swinging around like a ride at the fair.

 It is not unusual for your cat to need to decompress a bit when they arrive home.
 Let them exit the carrier at their own speed, and if you have other pets you may want to keep them separate for a short period.
 Rubbing your cat with your scent or the scent of the other cats may help take away the “vet smell,” and speed reintegration into the family.

 If you have any questions or you would like to book an appointment with us here at Fisher Glen Animal Hospital, feel free to Contact Us Today!
 Additionally, you can learn more about our commitment to Fear Free Care and to keeping visits as easy and relaxing for your pets as possible!
 Finally, click to learn more about The Importance of Timely Checkups for Your Cat!